bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image027.png){width="2.9249989063867017in" height="5.31in"}  -->

-CSS various border style.
+<p>CSS various border style.</p>

-border-image property: The border-image CSS property speci- fies how an image is to be used in place of the border styles.
+<p><b>border-image</b> property: The border-image CSS property speci- fies how an image
+is to be used in place of the border styles.
 This is a property for setting border-image-source, border-image-width, border-image-slice, border-image-outset, and border- image-repeat properties at once.
-The syntax of this property is given as:
+The syntax of this property is given as:</p>

 <pre>
 border-image: &#91; source slice width outset repeat &#93;